 Claws scrabbled at the door, each scratch a shock of fear to my heart.
 Inside the kitchen, my sister and I hid behind a stainless steel table, slick as the sweat that dripped from my brow.
 A creak of the door handle; a clicking of prehistoric toenails across the tile floor; and I looked at my sister, panic searing through me: the raptors had made it inside.

-I never thought I would find myself in such a situation when I went to visit my grandfather on his remote island where he’d created a paradise of living dinosaurs.
-In fact, my face lit up with childlike joy upon seeing the place, my intellectual curiosity instantly piqued.
+I never thought I would find myself in such a situation when I went to visit my grandfather on his remote island, where he’d created a paradise of living dinosaurs.
+In fact, my face lit up with childlike joy upon seeing the place, and my intellectual curiosity was instantly piqued.
 I got my first taste of fieldwork examining an ailing triceratops with seasoned paleontologists, which instilled in me a passion for hands-on learning.
-That passion for learning is certainly something I would bring with me to a college classroom; it is also a feeling I have tried to impart to my fellow students in my work as French Peer Tutor.
+That passion for learning is certainly something I would bring with me to a college classroom; it is also a feeling I have tried to impart to my fellow students in my work as a French Peer Tutor.

 In addition, my time at the park marked an intellectual transition into adulthood because it sparked a new interest in history.
 Though the park itself centered on prehistoric history, I credit my visit there with a lifelong interest in history in general, in particular the French Revolution.
 My senior capstone project on the Tennis Court Oaths demonstrates my dedication to academics, and I can easily foresee myself continuing this project in a rigorous academic environment.
 Though the raptors were the guillotine—nay, the Robespierre—of my childhood, they helped me realize the importance of intellectual curiosity.